-Marichyadi Vati is herbal Ayurvedic medicine which is used for treating cold, cough, flu and coryza.
-It is prepared from well-known medicinal ingredients such as black pepper, long pepper, pomegranate peel, jaggery and Yava kshaar, which are very useful in reducing cough, phlegm and due to hot potency and expectorant action.
+Marichyadi Vati is a herbal Ayurvedic medicine which is used for treating cold, cough, flu, and coryza.
+It is prepared from well-known medicinal ingredients such as black pepper, long pepper, pomegranate peel, jaggery, and Yava kshaar, which are very useful in reducing cough, phlegm and due to hot potency and expectorant action.

 Marichyadi Vati helps in sore throat and coughing.
-It has anti-cough, anti-allergic, expectorant action and give relief in congestion.
+It has anti-cough, anti-allergic, expectorant action and gives relief in congestion.
 It is also stimulant, diuretic and useful in treating digestion problems.
-It improves secretion of digestive juices and improves metabolism.
+It improves the secretion of digestive juices and improves metabolism.

 - Manufacturer: Baidyanath

 - Dosha Effect: Reduces cough

 - Price: Baidyanath Marichyadi Bati 10gm @ Rs 53.00.